Pneumococcal disease

 Signs and symptoms

-Pneumococcal can cause many health conditions.
-Symptoms vary based on the type of infection you have and your age.
+Pneumococcal disease can cause a range of health conditions.
+Symptoms vary depending on the type of infection and age.

 Symptoms of pneumococcal infections include: